What is psychotherapy?

 - Interpersonal therapy — helps you deal more effectively with people and situations you find difficult.

 - Family therapy — aims to improve relationships within a family, and the family function as a whole.
 Therapy sessions are conducted with family members.

 - Acceptance and commitment therapy — helps a person accept stressful events, such as experiencing psychotic symptoms, and commit to develop positive attitudes towards them and focus on the present moment.

 - Psychodynamic psychotherapy — increases awareness of how distressing thoughts and feelings came to be.

 What are the benefits of psychotherapy?

-Psychotherapy does not do away with stressful events, but it gives you the power to cope in a healthy way.
+Psychotherapy does not stop stressful events, but it gives you the power to cope in a healthy way.
 It can also help you understand yourself.